CHILD & ADOLESCENT THERAPISTS

 Mauri’s ability to build a meaningful rapport with her clients, joined with her gentle, easy going personality allows for children to gain the most out of treatment.
 This in turn builds the trust of their parent(s), allowing both the child and family to make great strides in therapy.

 Mauri utilizes evidence-based therapy models such as Cognitive-Behavioral therapy (CBT), Exposure-Response Prevention (ERP), Motivational Interviewing, and Structural Family Therapy.
 In short, Mauri’s goals of treatment are to always empower the child and to fill their toolbox for success in life.

 Mauri graduated from Duquesne University with her Bachelors in Sociology.
 She completed her Masters of Social Work at the University of Pittsburgh in 2015.

 Amanda Roberts, LMFT

 Amanda Roberts is a Licensed Marriage & Family Therapist (LMFT) with 12 years of experience in the behavioral health field across various settings including community, inpatient, residential, and school-based.
 Amanda works with children, adolescents, and adults providing individual, family, and couples therapy.
-She is certified in Trauma Focused Cognitive Behavioral Therapy and specializes in treating PTSD, depression, anxiety, ADHD, grief/loss, adjustment, anger, and relational disruptions.
+She is certified in Trauma-Focused Cognitive-Behavioral therapy (TF-CBT) and specializes in treating PTSD, depression, anxiety, ADHD, grief/loss, adjustment, anger, and relational disruptions.

 Amanda graduated from Saint Vincent College with a Bachelor’s degree in Psychology and obtained her Masters’s degree in Marriage & Family Therapy from Seton Hill University in 2014.